atomic-avocado/nucleolus/README.md

 ```
 ###Quick Start
 -----------
-####Step 1 - Your views should extends NucleolusActivity, NucleolusAppCompatActivity, NucleolusFragment or NucleolusSupportFragment passing the corresponding presenter as parameter.
+####Step 1 - Your views should extend NucleolusActivity, NucleolusAppCompatActivity, NucleolusFragment or NucleolusSupportFragment and inform the presenter's type as a parameter.
 ```java
 public class UsersActivity extends NucleolusAppCompatActivity<UsersPresenter> {
     @Override